gokulakrishnagk333/WHdemo/README.md

 5. You must document any steps that are not automated in the README.md
   - Documented all steps that are automated and not automated in the README.md
 6. You must have dedicated service account for deployment
-  - Created dedicated service account for deployment
+  - Created dedicated service account(gitlab-runner)for deployment (you can check in https://gitlab.com/gokulakrishnag/gokul/-/blob/main/pre-requisites-serviceaccount-role-rolebinding.yml)
 7. You must have NodePort Type of service for application
   - Created NodePort Type of service for application (I have included NodePort in the code but I have used to LoadBalancer in my Demo)
 8. You must have Minimum 2 pods always up and running